wonder2d/quadcopter-gazebo-model-enhanced/README.md

 It's an updated version of the example Gazebo quadcopter model, located in:
 /usr/share/gazebo-5.3/worlds/quad_rotor_demo.world

-The use case for this model was multi-robot collaboration
+The use case for this model was multi-robot collaboration/swarms.
+So wonder2d w